About sudden unexpected death in infancy (SUDI)

 SUDI is rare and accounts for around 3 deaths in every 10 000 births in Australia.

-SUDI including SIDS and fatal sleeping accidents: the triple risk model
+SUDI including SIDS and fatal sleeping accidents: risks

 We don’t know exactly what causes sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.

-We do know that all babies are at risk of SUDI including SIDS and fatal sleeping accidents.
-We also know that there are some factors that increase SUDI risk, particularly when three kinds of risk factors occur at once.
+We do know that all babies are at general risk of SUDI including SIDS and fatal sleeping accidents.

-- exposed to tobacco smoke or drugs before they were born
+- exposed to tobacco smoke or drugs before they’re born

 The risk of SUDI including SIDS and fatal sleeping accidents is greatest at 2-4 months, although the risk is there for the first 12 months.